Active Substance: decitabine

 Dacogen is given as an infusion into a vein over one hour.
 The dose is calculated using the patient’s height and weight.
 In a 4-week treatment cycle, Dacogen is given daily for the first 5 days.
 At least 4 treatment cycles are recommended but they can be continued for as long as the AML remains under control.
 If a patient develops certain severe side effects, the doctor may decide to delay or stop Dacogen treatment.

 How does Dacogen work?

-The active substance in Dacogen, decitabine, is a ‘cytidine deoxynucleoside analogue’.
-This means that it is similar to cytidine deoxynucleoside, a fundamental component of the genetic material of cells.
-In the body, decitabine is converted into decitabine triphosphate, which is then incorporated into the DNA (genetic material) where it blocks the activity of enzymes called DNA methyltransferases (DNMTs), which are responsible for promoting the development and progression of cancer.
-By blocking DNMTs, decitabine will block the division of tumour cells and lead to their death.
+The active substance in Dacogen, decitabine, is a cytidine deoxynucleoside analogue.
+This means that it is similar to cytidine deoxynucleoside, a fundamental component of the DNA (genetic material) of cells.
+In the body, decitabine is converted into decitabine triphosphate, which is then incorporated into the DNA where it blocks the activity of enzymes called DNA methyltransferases (DNMTs).
+These enzymes promote the development and progression of cancer.
+By blocking DNMTs, decitabine will prevent the increase of tumour cells and lead to their death.

 How has Dacogen been studied?

-Dacogen has been studied in one main study involving 485 adults aged 65 or older, who were newly diagnosed with AML.
-Dacogen was compared with either supportive care (any medicine or technique to help patients, excluding anticancer medicines or surgery) or low-dose cytarabine (another anticancer medicine).
+Dacogen has been studied in one main study involving 485 adults, who were newly diagnosed with AML but were not eligible for standard induction chemotherapy.
+Dacogen was compared with either supportive care (any medicine or technique to help patients, excluding cancer medicines or surgery) or low-dose cytarabine (another cancer medicine).
 Treatment was given for as long as patients benefited from it.
 The main measure of effectiveness was how long the patients lived.

 What benefit has Dacogen shown during the studies?